conorhennessy/stopPause/README.md

 ## Acknowledgments

 * Hat tip to [@KushCabbage](https://github.com/Kushcabbage) for massive support in this project.
 From getting me started to being my electronics consultant.
-As this project was the first time I have dabbled with an Aurdino.
+As this project was the first time I have dabbled with an arduino.
 * Thank you to [@orderedlist](https://github.com/orderedlist) for the minimal theme for GitHub Pages, found [here] (https://github.com/pages-themes/minimal).
-* [Instructables inspiration](https://www.instructables.com/id/USB-Volume-Control-and-Caps-Lock-LED-Simple-Cheap-/) - an instructibles guide for a aurdino volume control, a guide that I found helpful when creating this project
+* [Instructables inspiration](https://www.instructables.com/id/USB-Volume-Control-and-Caps-Lock-LED-Simple-Cheap-/) - an instructibles guide for an arduino volume control, a guide that I found helpful when creating this project
 * This all started after me wanting to whack a button...